rayneadm/ansible-readme-gen/README.md

 │   ├── meta
 │   │   └── main.yml
 │   └── tasks
-│       ├── main.yml  # Add deskription in this files
+│       ├── main.yml  # Add description in this files
 │       ├── packages.yml # and there
 │       ├── profile.yml # ...
 │       ├── root.yml # ...